rajmiltonn/E-Commerce-Website-/README.md

 Apache Tomcat: Servlet container used for deploying the web application.
 Maven: Dependency management tool for Java projects.
 Setup Instructions:
-Clone the Repository: Clone this repository to your local machine.
+Clone the Repository: Clone this repository to your local machine..

 Database Configuration: Set up a MySQL database and configure the database connection details in the application.